GSA/coe-hud-acq-hudcentral/README.md

 ---

-*Note: This is a Request for Information (RFI) only.
-This is not a Request for Quote (RFQ), Request for Proposal (RFP), or any other type of request for an offer.
-This is a market research function and does not represent a commitment by the Government to issue a solicitation or award a contract.*

 # Contact Center: HUDCentral Contact Center

-## How to respond to this RFI
+## How to respond to this RFQ

+This RFQ was posted to eBuy under RFQ1399265.
+Should you have any questions or feedback related to this Request for Quote, please fill out this Q&A form no later than October 11, 2019 at noon, eastern.

-Anyone interested in responding to this RFI with feedback on our [Draft RFQ](Draft-RFQ.pdf) is encouraged to complete [this form](https://forms.gle/PJJ4cqxHYFThnYMi9).
-Please remember to review any artifacts in the repository as well - we'd like your feedback on everything!
+Anyone interested in responding to this RFQ is encouraged to review the instructions referenced in the timetable that immediately follows the cover page.
+Please remember to review any artifacts in the repository as well.

-**Responses are due no later than May 31, 2019 at noon, eastern.**
+**Responses for the RFQ are due no later than October 25, 2019 at noon, eastern.**

 We cannot commit to considering anything sent to us after the deadline above or sent via any other medium.